13 Best sunscreen for kids and toddlers, according to medical experts

 What SPF should I use on my child?

-You should aim for the highest factor available - SPF50+ - with protection against both UVA and UVB rays for your child.
-As these are the best sunscreen for kids generally.
-The NHS (opens in new tab) recommends that babies under six months should be kept out of direct strong sunlight altogether.
-Especially between March and October in the UK all children should wear a minimum of SPF30 sunscreen, and stay out of the sun between 11am and 3pm.
+You should aim for the highest factor available - SPF50+ - with protection against both UVA and UVB rays, as these are the best sunscreen for kids generally.
+The NHS recommends that babies under six months should be kept out of direct strong sunlight altogether.
+Between March and October in the UK all children should wear a minimum of SPF30 sunscreen, and stay out of the sun between 11am and 3pm.

 "I always recommend SPF 50+ sun cream, particularly because young skin is so much thinner and more delicate than adult," says Dr Jennifer Crawley.
 "But it's not all about SPF: it's also important to get a cream that protects against both UVA and UVB rays."

 Sensitive formulas are also helpful for children.
-As Abi Cleeve, Ultrasun (opens in new tab) MD says: "The most important factors in choosing UV protection for kids is a sensitive formula with a very high SPF and UVA filter (ideally over 90%).
+As Abi Cleeve says: "The most important factors in choosing UV protection for kids is a sensitive formula with a very high SPF and UVA filter (ideally over 90%).
 Babies and children can be prone to heat rashes during hot or humid weather because their sweat glands are not fully developed."

 a close up of a kid's face with a smear of sun cream on